LAMAR COUNTY, Tex. (KXII) -- Texas State Representative Gary VanDeaver is running unopposed for re-election in November.

 He gave closing remarks at the republican county judge candidate forum.

-"One's a CPA and an attorney, one's had a career in the Marines.
+"One's a CPA and an attorney, one's had a career in the Army.
 Both very patriotic, care for the best of this county, just different approaches," said Robert Black, President of the Association of Lamar County Republicans.

 Brandon Bell and Ray Null are both vying for the republican ticket in the county judge race.